API Reference

 Using BooLEV objects

-BooLEVARD’s main feature is to count the number of paths leading to the activation or inactivation of a given node within a given stable state or across the stable states reached by a Boolean model stored in an object of BooLEV
+BooLEVARD’s main feature is to count the number of paths leading to the activation or inactivation of a given node within a given stable state or across the stable states reached by a Boolean model stored in an object of BooLEV class.
+This can be achieved by calling CountPaths, one of the methods integrated in BooLEV objects, which together with Drivers and Pert methods, will be introduced in the following sections.

 - BooLEV.CountPaths(tNodes: list, ss_wise=False)